Skip to Content

 • Individuals with the inability to tan

 Approximately 30% of melanoma originates from an existing mole.
 Checking moles on a regular basis is very important for the prevention of skin cancer.
 Be sure to examine your skin monthly using two mirrors in a well-lit room.
-You should be undressed and be able to examine in between fingers, toes and hard to see areas like the back of the legs and back.
+You should be undressed and able to examine in between fingers, toes and hard-to-see areas, such as the back of the legs and back.
 Use a hair dryer, if necessary, to see areas of the scalp.
-Doing these monthly exams will help you to recognize changes when they occur.
+Performing monthly skin exams and mole checks will help you to recognize changes when they occur.

 How is Skin Cancer Treated?

-To diagnose skin cancer, your Radiant Complexions dermatology expert, will perform an exam and, if necessary, take a biopsy of any suspicious moles or cells.
-If you are diagnosed with skin cancer, your dermatology provider will work with you on a plan that may include excision, Mohs surgery, or another course of treatment.
+To diagnose skin cancer, your RC Dermatology expert will perform a thorough skin exam and take a biopsy of any suspicious moles or cells.
+If you are diagnosed with skin cancer, your dermatology provider will work with you on a plan that may include excision, Mohs surgery or another course of skin cancer treatment.

-Mohs surgery is a very advanced, specialized treatment for the removal of skin cancer.
-It is different than other methods since it uses a microscopic examination of the tissues removed, as well as very detailed mapping to allow the surgeon to remove any cancerous roots and extensions.
-With the highest success rate of all treatments for skin cancer, Mohs is a precise an effective way to identify and remove the entire tumor, while leaving your surrounding healthy tissue intact.
+Mohs surgery is a very advanced, specialized skin cancer removal procedure.
+It is different than other methods, since it uses a microscopic examination of the tissues removed, as well as very detailed mapping to allow the surgeon to remove any cancerous roots and extensions.
+With the highest success rate of all skin cancer treatments, Mohs is a precise and effective way to identify and remove the entire tumor, while leaving the surrounding healthy tissue intact.

-While the length of your surgery will vary depending on the extent of your skin cancer, the procedure will likely take between 2 and 4 hours.
+While the length of your skin cancer surgery will vary depending on the extent of the cancerous lesion, the procedure will likely take between two and four hours.
 It can occasionally be longer, so please be prepared to spend the day.
 Most of your time will be spent waiting for your tissue to be processed in our lab.
-To make the time go faster we recommend you bring reading material, music or other items to help you stay comfortable during your visit.
+To make the time go faster, we recommend you bring reading material, music or other items to help you stay comfortable during your visit.

 Aa Aa Aa